ssmanji89/_public/index.md

 **Role:** Technical; SME/Vendor Management/Vendor Escalation
 - Developed a data-driven, metrics-based Vendor Selection Worksheet using Excel, surveys, and industry use case scenarios.
 - Ensured multinational compliance with a focus on privileged access and cybersecurity insurances.

 ---
-## Contributions
-**GitHub:** Contributed to open-source projects related to Azure automation, showcasing proficiency in PowerShell scripting and cloud infrastructure management.
-[View Profile](https://github.com/ssmanji89)

----
-## Exploring Avenues
-**Technical Writer**: Transform technical knowledge into user-friendly guides, manuals, and documentation.
-**Product Manager**: Strategize, plan, and serve as a bridge between multiple departments, leveraging technical background as an advantage.
-**Technology Consultant**: Offer businesses strategic advice on technology stack, operations, and future investments.
-**Sales Engineer or Solutions Architect**: Explain technical products to potential clients or customize solutions as per their needs.
-**Training & Development Specialist**: Impart knowledge on technical tools, software applications, and best practices.
-**Business Analyst**: Align technological solutions with business goals through a keen understanding of both domains.
-**Customer Success Manager**: Ensure post-sale product success, coordinating with tech teams for issue resolutions.
-**Technology Journalist or Blogger**: Dive into emerging technologies, trends, and industry insights through written pieces.
-**Technical Recruiter**: Spot and onboard talent in the tech domain, understanding the intricacies of tech roles.
-**Startup Advisor or Mentor**: Guide budding startups, setting them on a path of strong technological foundation.
-**R&D in Emerging Tech**: Venture into new technological horizons like VR/AR, blockchain, or AI, with the robust support of a strong tech background.

 ## Education
 **Bachelors of BA in Management Information Systems**